top of page

 Trauma is much more than just Big T traumas.

-Acute trauma could range from car accidents or medical emergencies to the Big T traumas just mentioned.
+Acute trauma from car accidents or medical emergencies to the Big T traumas just mentioned.

 Living with unprocessed trauma looks like becoming easily anxious, wanting to isolate from others, and even just finding it hard to relax and engage in healthy self-care (like tending to daily tasks and needs with overall neutral/positive thoughts and feelings toward life.)

-Unprocessed trauma memories (big and small) live in the survival part of our brain- the part that tells us to prepare to run or fight (or freeze, or flock, or fawn- ANYTHING it takes to survive) when activated.
+Unprocessed trauma memories (big and small) activate the survival part of our brain- the part that tells us to prepare to run or fight (or freeze, or flock, or fawn- ANYTHING it takes to survive).

-Luckily, our brain is changeable, and EMDR is an effective therapy that helps rewire trauma memories to become safely stored in the past and no longer reactivated in the present.
-Focused sets of eye movements can lessen the sympathetic arousal connected with this fear, reducing anxiety and, in addition, a realization of additional associations and information, which can help reconcile the conflict.
-It increases the balance of emotion and logic.
+Luckily, our brain is changeable, and EMDR is an effective therapy that helps rewire the brain so that bad memories can be safely stored in the past, and no longer reactivated in the present.

 Check out my therapy services page and reach out to schedule a free 15-minute consultation to see whether we're a good fit.
 I would love to hear from you!